fhoedemakers/pico-smsplus/README.md

   - Adjust settings and resume your game.
 - SELECT + UP/SELECT + DOWN: switches screen modes.
 - START + Button2 : Toggle framerate display
+- START + DOWN : (quick) Save state. (slot 5)
+- START + UP : (quick) Load state. (slot 5)
 - **Pimoroni Pico DV Demo Base only**: SELECT + LEFT: Switch audio output to the connected speakers on the line-out jack of the Pimoroni Pico DV Demo Base.
 The speaker setting will be remembered when the emulator is restarted.
 - **Fruit Jam Only**
   - SELECT + UP: Toggle scanlines.
   - pushbutton 1 (on board): Mute audio of built-in speaker.
 Audio is still outputted to the audio jack.
   - pushbutton 2 (on board) or SELECT + RIGHT: Toggles the VU meter on or off.
 (NeoPixel LEDs light up in sync with the music rhythm)
+- START + LEFT/RIGHT: Adjust volume of built-in speaker and external audio jack.
+- **RP2350 with PSRAM only**: Record about 30 seconds of audio by pressing START to pause the game and then START + BUTTON1.
+Audio is recorded to **/soundrecorder.wav** on the SD-card.
 - **Genesis Mini Controller**: When using a Genesis Mini 3 button controller, press C for SELECT.
 On the 8-button Genesis controllers, MODE acts as SELECT.
 - **USB-keyboard**: When using an USB-Keyboard
   - Cursor keys: up, down, left, right